pub trait Borrow<Borrowed>where

 reference to the key’s data.
 For instance, if the key is a string, then

-it is likely stored with the hash map as a String
+it is likely stored with the hash map as a String, while it should

 this: